alexcritschristoph/wastewater_sarscov2/README.md

 inStrain profile 052920_04_nodup.bam -l 0.9 ../reference.fasta -o 052920_04_instrain
 ```

 We will want to manually verify and filter every SNP.
-The next version of inStrain should have some SNP filtering that is high quality enough to believe every SNP without this, but for this project we will still want to look at every SNP we find.
+The next version of inStrain (hopefully out soon) should have some SNP filtering that is high quality enough to believe every SNP without this, but for this project we will still want to look at every SNP we find.

-3. Known viral analysis with Kraken-uniq
+## 3. Known viral analysis with Kraken-uniq
 Kraken-uniq paper:
 https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1568-0